TritonDataCenter/manta/docs/manta-ops.md

 bandwidth metering.
 These are compute jobs run over the compute logs (produced by the marlin agent), the metadata dumps, and the muskie request logs.

+## Manta Scalability

+There are many dimensions to scalability.

+In the metadata tier:

+* number of objects (scalable with additional shards)
+* number of objects in a directory (fixed, currently at a few million objects)

+In the storage tier:

+* total size of data (scalable with additional storage servers)
+* size of data per object (limited to the amount of storage on any single system, typically in the tens of terrabytes, which is far larger than is typically practical)

+In terms of performance:

+* total bytes in or out per second (depends on network configuration)
+* count of concurrent requests (scalable with additional metadata shards or API servers)
+* count of compute tasks executed per second (scalable with additional storage nodes)
+* count of concurrent compute tasks (could be measured in tasks, CPU cores available, or DRAM availability; scaled with additional storage node hardware)

+As described above, for most of these dimensions, Manta can be scaled horizontally by deploying more software instances (often on more hardware).
+For a few of these, the limits are fixed, but we expect them to be high enough for most purposes.
+For a few others, the limits are not known, and we've never (or rarely) run into them, but we may need to do additional work when we discover where these limits are.

 # Planning a Manta deployment

 Before even starting to deploy Manta, you must decide: